promplate/hmr/examples/fastapi/README.md

 It will enable the `fastapi-reloader` feature, which refreshes the browser automatically when changes are detected in the code.

-Try modifying the route names or add some route handlers, and you will see the docs page refresh automatically to reflect your changes.
+Try modifying the route names or adding some route handlers, and you will see the docs page refresh automatically to reflect your changes.